nikasn-portfolio/playtech-winter-internship-2023/README.md

 ## Description

-This is a simple application that processes bets and calculates winnings.
+This is a simple application that processes user transactions in betting system.
-Process two files with transactions and matches and calculate winnings for each user.
+Process two files with transactions and matches and calculate remaining balance and win-rate for each user.
-Aggregated winnings are stored in a file.

 ## Sample input